fastify/fastify/docs/Middlewares.md

 <a name="express-middleware"></a>
 #### Express middleware compatibility
 Express modifies the prototype of the node core Request and Response objects heavily so Fastify cannot guarantee full middleware compatibility.
-Express specific functionality such as `res.sendFile()`, `res.end()`, `res.send()` or `express.Router()` instances will not work with Fastify.
+Express specific functionality such as `res.sendFile()`, `res.send()` or `express.Router()` instances will not work with Fastify.
 For example, [cors](https://github.com/expressjs/cors) is compatible while [passport](https://github.com/jaredhanson/passport) is not.